wudixiaop/ShaderlabVS/README.md

 ShaderlabVS
 ===========

 ShaderlabVS is a Visual Studio Plugin for Unity Shaderlab programming.
 Latest releae build can be found at [here](http://blog.shuiguzi.com/2014/10/28/Release/) or the Release page.
-[Paid Version with Long Time Support](https://assetstore.unity.com/packages/slug/186176?aid=1011lGoJ) is available on Asset Store.
+[Paid Version with Long Term Support](https://assetstore.unity.com/packages/slug/186176?aid=1011lGoJ) is available on Asset Store.

 If you are looking for Shaderlab extensions for Visual Studio Code, you can take look at [ShaderlabVSCode(Free)](https://marketplace.visualstudio.com/items?itemName=amlovey.shaderlabvscodefree#overview).